Azure-Samples/ms-identity-javascript-angular-tutorial/1-Authentication/1-sign-in/README-incremental.md

 - [Prompt behavior in MSAL.js interactive requests](https://docs.microsoft.com/azure/active-directory/develop/msal-js-prompt-behavior)
 - [Use MSAL.js to work with Azure AD B2C](https://docs.microsoft.com/azure/active-directory/develop/msal-b2c-overview)

-For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/azure/active-directory/develop/authentication-flows-app-scenarios).
+For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](https://docs.microsoft.com/azure/active-directory/develop/authentication-flows-app-scenarios).

 ## Community Help and Support

 Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [`azure-active-directory` `azure-ad-b2c` `ms-identity` `adal` `msal`].
+Make sure that your questions or comments are tagged with [`microsoft-entra-id` `azure-ad-b2c` `ms-identity` `adal` `msal`].

 If you find a bug in the sample, raise the issue on [GitHub Issues](../../../../issues).

-To provide feedback on or suggest features for Azure Active Directory, visit [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).
+To provide feedback on or suggest features for Microsoft Entra ID, visit [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

 ## Contributing